-The most important aspect of hiring independent contractors is taxes - contractors pay their own taxes, as well as other benefits.
+The most important aspect of hiring 1099 workers is taxes - independent contractors pay their own taxes, as well as other benefits.
 You are essentially paying them a lump sum for their services, while the business expenses such as equipment and licenses fall under their responsibility.

 Contractors are basically small business owners who work for multiple clients and don't enjoy employee-type benefits.

-If your company needs certain services (such as design projects, programming, or machine maintenance), 1099 workers can provide you with great quality of work without the need to hire a dedicated full-time position
+If your company needs certain services (such as design projects, programming, or machine maintenance), 1099 workers can provide you with great quality of work without the need to hire a dedicated full-time employee.

 When you hire independent contractors, you can choose from a global talent pool.
 Maybe the specialist you are looking for is located halfway across the world and offers incredible quality for a lower price.
-Unlike with employees, you can hire contractors anywhere in the world without any legal barriers.
+Unlike with employees, you can hire 1099 workers anywhere in the world without any legal barriers.

 Now that we laid out the pros let's see what the cons of hiring independent contractors are:

-One of the defining aspects of contractors is their independence while performing work.
-As their client, you can not control when or how long they work, their workspace and location, and their methods.
-The degree of control you have when working with 1099 workers is the end result of their work, and whether it satisfies the criteria you agreed on.
+One of the defining aspects of 1099 workers is their independence while performing work.
+As their client, you cannot control when or how long they work, their workspace and location, and their methods.
+The degree of control you have when working with 1099 workers is the result of the work, and whether it satisfies the criteria you agreed on.
 The bottom line is that 1099 workers are not an excellent choice for those with trust issues or micromanaging needs.

 A significant factor to pay attention to when forming contractor relationships is the ownership of the work and its final products.
-In some cases, if you haven't explicitly stated otherwise, the work results could belong to the contractor and not the hiring company.
+In some cases, if you haven't explicitly stated otherwise, the result of the work could belong to the independent contractor and not the hiring company.
 Make sure to include an ownership clause or copyright transfer clause into the contract you make with the 1099 worker.